medakshchoudhary/open-with-cursor/README.md

 # Cursor Context Menu Integration

-A simple Windows utility to add/remove "Open with Cursor" to your right-click context menu.
+A simple Windows utility to add/remove "Open with Cursor" to your shift + right-click context menu.
 This allows you to quickly open folders in [Cursor Editor](https://cursor.sh/).

 ## Features